ei14/skyline/plugins/cordova-plugin-firebasex/README.md

 - {string} fakeVerificationCode - (optional) to test instant verification on Android ,specify a fake verification code to return for whitelisted phone numbers.
     - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.

-The success callback will be passed a credential object with the following properties:
+The success callback will be passed a credential object with the following possible properties:
-- instantVerification {boolean} - true if the Android device supports instant verification, in which case the verification code will be included in the credential object.
+- {boolean} instantVerification - `true` if the Android device used instant verification to instantly verify the user without sending an SMS or used auto-retrieval to automatically read an incoming SMS.
-If this is false, the device will be sent an SMS containing the verification code for the user to manually enter into your app.
+If this is `false`, the device will be sent an SMS containing the verification code.
+If the Android device supports auto-retrieval, on the device receiving the SMS, this success callback will be immediately invoked again with `instantVerification: true` and no user action will be required for verification since Google Play services will extract and submit the verification code.
+Otherwise the user must manually enter the verification code from the SMS into your app.
-Always false on iOS.
+Always `false` on iOS.
+- {string} id - the identifier of a native credential object which can be used for signing in the user.
+Will only be present if `instantVerification` is `true`.
-- verificationId {string} - the verification ID you'll need to pass along with the verification code to sign the user in.
+- {string} verificationId - the verification ID to be passed along with the verification code sent via SMS to sign the user in.
-Always returned on both Android & iOS.
-- code {string} - verification code.
-Will only be present if `instantVerification` is true.
-Always undefined on iOS.
+Will only be present if `instantVerification` is `false`.

 Example usage: